-Plumbing Leak Detection West Allis, WI
+Local Plumbing Leak Detection in West Allis, WI

 A hidden leak can waste thousands of gallons and hundreds of dollars before it ever shows a stain, and by the time it does the damage is already done.
 Leak detection is the diagnostic step that finds water escaping inside a wall, under a slab, or below the yard — precisely — so the repair opens one small area instead of chasing the leak through half the house.
 We combine acoustic listening equipment, thermal imaging, moisture metering, and system pressure testing to locate the source without guesswork or demolition.